Bhaskers-Blu-Org2/sarif-tutorials/docs/Authoring-good-SARIF.md

 Providing uniquely identifying information serves at least two purposes:
 - It gives developers the specific information they need to understand and solve the problem.
 - It avoids the "wall of bugs" phenomenon, where a long list of identical messages presents a psychological obstacle to the developer responsible for solving the problems.

+## Provide a $schema property that points to the final version of the SARIF schema.

+The property `sarifLog[$schema]` is important because it enables Intellisense in VS and other IDEs.
+Its value is a URI from which the SARIF JSON schema can be obtained.
+Make sure to use the final, released version of the schema.

+We recommend the value "https://schemastore.azurewebsites.net/schemas/json/sarif-2.1.0-rtm.5.json".

+## Provide tool.version

+It's important to provide `tool.version` so that toolchains can tell if an approved version of the tool is in use.

 [Table of contents](../README.md#contents)